worstperson/USBTether/README.md

 USB Tether is an application to automatically manage and maintain a tethered connection.
 It is capable of automatically switching networks and keeping a tether operation going despite USB and connectivity events.
 This has many uses, but was mainly designed for tethering directly to a router to serve a larger network.
 It is highly recommended to use charge control apps like [Battery Charge Limit](https://play.google.com/store/apps/details?id=com.slash.batterychargelimit&hl=en_US&gl=US) or [Advanced Charging Controller](https://forum.xda-developers.com/t/advanced-charging-controller-acc.3668427/) for dedicated modems.

- - Lets you tether to any interface or lock on to your phone's primary internet source.
+ - Lets you tether to any interface or lock on to your phone's primary internet source
  - Supports split CLAT "v4-" interfaces in Auto mode
  - Does not require APN modification to avoid classification
  - Built-in dnsmasq with support for DHCP, DHCP6, and SLAAC
  - Ability to set the IPv4 address (and /24 subnet)
- - IPv6 NAT supporting both Masquerading, SNAT, and TPROXY
+ - IPv6 NAT supporting Masquerading, SNAT, and TPROXY
  - IPv6 Prefix selection to set IPv6 priority
  - TTL/HL modification to make packets look like they came from your device
  - DPI Circumvention for bypassing traffic throttling